-“You’re able to change the fundamental frequency of this object’s motion … essentially its thermal motion, by simply applying voltage,” Parpia says.
+“You’re able to change the fundamental frequency of this object’s motion … essentially its thermal motion, by simply applying voltage,” Parpia said.

 This discovery paves the way for the application of graphene mechanical resonators in telecommunication applications – for instance, as frequency mixers.